medkamel555/Ad_join/roles/ad_join/README.md

 ------
 Some actions are planned in the upcoming role version:

+- Add a tag for leave domain
+- Add a to do a check
 - SUSE and Ubuntu to be supported by the role.
 - Tested on on-premises AD such as Microsoft Active Directory and do the necessary updates to be a more general role for all ADs.
 - Support Windows join: Need code refactoring to support Windows server domain join.